chhavii17/Blood-Donation-DBMS-Project/README.md

 "Transfusion Medicine and Hemostasis: Clinical and Laboratory Aspects" by Christopher D. Hillyer, MD, Leslie E. Silberstein, MD, Paul M. Ness, MD, and Kenneth C. Anderson, MD

-This work delves into the clinical and laboratory aspects of transfusion medicine and hemostasis, offering in-depth insights into blood component therapy, transfusion reactions, coagulation disorders, and the management of patients requiring transfusion support.
+This work delves into the clinical and laboratory aspects of transfusion medicine and hemostasis, offering in-depth insights into blood component therapy, transfusion reactions, coagulation disorders, and management of patients requiring transfusion support.

 3. Information on Entities